ECOPREACHER

 Eco-crucifixion.
 Photo by Leah D. Schade.

-This Ecological Stations of the Cross can be done in a church sanctuary, outside on the church grounds, in a local park, or in a labyrinth.
-Small crosses could be erected with images affixed that symbolize the form of eco crucifixion commemorated at that station.
+This Ecological Stations of the Cross can be done in a church sanctuary or outside on the church grounds.
+It can also be used in a local park or in a labyrinth.
+Place a cross affixed with images that symbolize the form of eco crucifixion commemorated at each station.
 Alternatively, in an outdoor space, the images could be temporarily fastened to trees (without damaging the trunks, of course).
+Or as in the photo below, invite participants to choose from images of environmental devastation to affix to one large cross.

 This ritual could be done as a group with different individuals invited to read the meditation for each station.
 Also, local musicians could offer appropriate hymns or songs to help sing the lament of the people.

 The Ecological Stations of the Cross can also be used for personal devotions.
-There are seven entries which can be read as part of your meditations for the seven days of Holy Week, beginning on Palm Sunday and concluding on Holy Saturday.
+There are seven entries which can be read as part of your meditations for the seven days of Holy Week.
+Begin on Palm Sunday and conclude on Holy Saturday.

-As participants in the Ecological Stations of the Cross conclude their time with this ritual, it is appropriate to have materials available for ways they can take action and respond to the eco-crucifixion.
+Offer materials with ideas to take action as participants in the Ecological Stations of the Cross conclude their time with this ritual.
 Here are just a few ideas:

 Eco-crucifiction